 “Are you making a New Year’s resolution this year and if so, is it to:

-Of the 62 people that completed the survey, here are the results:
+Of the 62 people who completed the survey, here are the results:

 This is not very encouraging, is it?